 Your credit history and credit score might affect your finances in many ways, so it’s important to keep your eye on them.
 Understanding what your financial situation looks like to others and how you might make changes to improve it is an important step to help you set and achieve your financial goals.

-Do you want to learn more about budgeting your money to improve your financial health?
+Now that you know what credit history is and how to build it, do you want to learn more about budgeting your money to improve your financial health?
 Read these tips to improve your money management.